YeganehMaroufi/YeganehMaroufi/README.md

 👋 Hi there!
-I'm Yeganeh Maroufi, a software engineering student currently pursuing my Bachelor's degree at Islamic Azad University, Qazvin.
-I previously earned my Associate degree from Tehran Valiasr Technical University, where I honed my skills in software development.
+I'm Yeganeh Maroufi, a software engineering student currently pursuing my Bachelor's degree at Islamic Azad University , where I honed my skills in software development.

 💻 I have a strong interest in front-end development and am proficient in HTML, CSS, and JavaScript.
 My journey started with a final project where I developed a fully functional clothing store using WordPress, showcasing my ability to create user-friendly and visually appealing websites.